GeolocationInvestigation TechniquesOSINT Methodology

 Conclusion

 Geolocation intelligence is a mosaic discipline.
 No single data point places a target.
-But when EXIF, environmental analysis, and network infrastructure mapping are combined, the picture becomes precise.
+But when EXIF, environmental analysis, and network infrastructure mapping are combined, the location estimate becomes more defensible.

-Run a systematic geolocation analysis using the TraxinteL Geolocate Engine.
+Run a systematic geolocation review using the TraxinteL Deep Search workflow.